signify-nz/silverstripe-solr-search/docs/15-Help/02-FAQ.md

 The package tag is to help the API documentation to stay up to date.

 We are aware it's a bit of overkill and redundant, but it does not have any impact on the actual code.

-# GitStore

-As you may know, Open Source Software is written by volunteers.
-We volunteer a lot of our free time to work on this (and other) software.

-If you can afford it, we would appreciate it a lot if you would sponsor us through GitStore.

-## But your software is free and open, isn't it?

-Yes, but it still costs us time to respond to issues, look at pull requests or even support you with problems outside of the module.

-We are happy to help you, but we have put a lot of time and effort in to writing software that is useful to you, the community.
-We ask you, would you give something back?
-It is not mandatory, of course.

-We will add you to the list of sponsors, if you decide to thank the maintainers for this work.